What does my local CAMHS service look like?

 Read the full THRIVE report produced by Healthwatch - Redesigning mental health services for children and young people.

-Working alongside Healthwatch, children and young people with lived experience of emotional health and wellbeing needs, along with their parents and carers, have been recruited to undertake a four-month phase of co-production design.
+Working alongside Healthwatch, children and young people with lived experience of emotional health and wellbeing needs, along with their parents and carers, were recruited to undertake a four-month phase of co-production design.
 Co-production ensures that children and young people have the opportunity to be actively involved in planning and designing services, using their valuable insights and knowledge to make future services better.

 Week 5 (27th - 31st May 2019): Quadrant 4 – Getting Risk Support service delivery detail (Park Hall, Preston)